Studio-Fulcrum/.github/profile/README.md

 ---

-*Studio Fulcrum: The pivot point of computer graphics.*
+*Studio Fulcrum - the pivot point of computer graphics.*